Or meet Alan Major mk. II.

 I’ve got to believe that Mecklenburgers Bob Rucho and Thom Tillis are much too smart to follow Berger’s lead — or just have enough self-preservation instincts to run away from a terribly bad idea whose time will never come.
 Besides, almost two years ago it was clear the trust fund was in serious trouble — and only $470m. had been borrowed from the feds.
 You mean nothing has changed with Republican control of the General Assembly?

 Bonus Doh: Think state entitlements are bad?
 Check out the federal situation.
-The US is on track to go broke in 2025.Read full article » Comments Off
+The US is on track to go broke in 2025.Read full article » Comments Off on Higher GOP Taxes on NC Jobs?

 Here’s a theory that is bouncing around — ha! — in hoops circles in NC which makes just a little too much sense to me.